Deputy Commissioner’s Office

 Provisional Appointment: In the absence of an eligible list with three or more candidates willing to accept a position, a temporary provisional appointment may be considered.
-For provisional appointment, candidates must have a bachelor’s degree AND nine years of experience in education administration, educational communications, broadcasting, or development of educational resources within a cultural institution.
-At least three years of this experience must have included responsibility for administering a program involving educational television, development of educational resources, on-line or distance learning or public broadcasting, including planning, program oversight and evaluation as well as budget and fiscal management.
-A master’s degree may be substituted for three years of required experience.
+For provisional appointment, candidates must have a bachelor’s degree AND six years of experience in education administration, educational communications or broadcasting, or development of educational resources.
+Three years of the experience must have been at a supervisory level; or one year of the experience must have been at a managerial level.
+A master’s degree may substitute for one year of general experience.
 Provisional candidates must take the examination for Director, Educational Television and Public Broadcasting when it is next offered, and must be reachable on the resulting eligible list to maintain employment.

 55 b/c Appointment: This position is eligible for 55 b/c designation and is subject to verification of applicant eligibility.
 Candidates must possess the minimum qualifications and a current 55 b/c eligibility letter.

 PREFERRED QUALIFICATIONS: Preference may be given to candidates who have an understanding of the P-12 New York State Learning Standards in Social Studies, Science, English Language Arts, and the Arts, and experience applying those standards in a public broadcasting setting or cultural education institution.